 In 1928, George Washington University first opened.
 Today, George Washington if flourishing as one of the nation’s top business schools.
 Situated in Washington, DC, GWU students have a unique relationship with the nation’s government and the companies that surround our capital.
 Due to the unique relationship with the nation’s government, it’s no wonder many of GWU’s alumni are public officials and senators.
-GWU’s MBA students are being educated on the need of smarter business, business that considers its impact on the world as well as the bottom line.
+GWU’s MBA students are being educated on the need for smarter business, business that considers its impact on the world as well as the bottom line.
 GWU infuses each of its MBA programs with the principles of ethical leadership, sustainability, social responsibility, and corporate citizenship.

 The MBA programs offered at GWU include full-time, part-time, executive and online MBA courses.
 Students enrolled in the MBA programs offered can obtain a highly-specialized education due to having access to over 200 electives and 15 concentrations and certifications.
 In addition to the specialized education students will receive, they will also have access to GWU’s extensive research library covering many topics ranging from business acumen to business etiquette and to GWU’s large and multinational alumni network.